datumorphism/datumorphism.github.io/about.md

 permalink: /about/
 ---

-A blog about data scraping, data analysis, and data presentation.
+A blog about data scraping, statistics, machine learning, and data visualization.

 <div class="columns">